hutch445/VillagerRefresh/README.txt

-Source installation information for modders
+Installation for Modders (Users see below):
 -------------------------------------------
 This code follows the Minecraft Forge installation methodology.
 It will apply some small patches to the vanilla MCP source code, giving you and it access